shipwright-io/build/docs/README.md

 - [`BuildStrategy`](buildstrategies.md)
 - [`ClusterBuildStrategy`](buildstrategies.md)

+## Migrating to the beta API

+The `shipwright.io/v1beta1` API is the current storage version.
+If you still have Custom Resources using `shipwright.io/v1alpha1`, see [Migrating from v1alpha1 to v1beta1](migrating-v1alpha1-to-v1beta1.md) for the complete field mapping.

 ## Controllers Flow

 The following image illustrate the interactions between the `Build`, `BuildRun` controller and the Tekton `Pipeline` controller.